espressif/developer-portal/content/workshops/esp-idf-with-esp32-c6/index.md

 You can also find components using our [ESP Registry](https://components.espressif.com) platform.

-To show how to use components, we will create a new project from the scratch and add the component LED strip.
+To show how to use components, we will create a new project from the scratch and add the component LED strip, later, we will change the approach to work with the Board Support Packages (BSP).

 #### Hands-on with components